seanmcilroy29/so/charter.md

 The SO Working Group will coordinate with the OMA DM Working Group when it comes to the modification of the LWM2M Objects used for management of Devices (i.e. LWM2M Objects on Device, Server, Security ...) and with the [Open Mobile LWM2M Object and Registry](http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html) to provide a single registry for developers and applications.

-Additional technical coordination can be sought on an ad-hoc basis with the following organisations, the list is not exhaustive and organisations can change: IETF Core Working Group, OneM2M, Open Connectivity Foundation, W3C WoT Group, Industrial Internet Consortium, Fairhair Alliance.
+Additional technical coordination can be sought on an ad-hoc basis with the following organisations, the list is not exhaustive and organisations can change: IETF Core Working Group, OneM2M, Open Connectivity Foundation, W3C WoT Group, Industrial Internet Consortium, Fairhair Alliance, using the appropriate SpecWorks Liaison process.

 ## Participation

 The group will participate in a collaborative fashion over github.
 Pull Requests will be the main form of contribution, in addition to comments, questions, presentations and mailing lists.

 The group welcomes non-Members to contribute technical submissions, issue tracker comments and other feedback for consideration.
 With the implicit agreement from each participant to the [LICENSE](https://github.com/omadm/so/blob/master/LICENSE).
+(Note: The group understands that inclusion of non-members is presently at variance from current SpecWorks procedures and will seek to define and approve appropriate procedures to allow the Group to accomodate inputs from non-members.)

 ### Consensus Process